brgillis/SHE_PPT/README.md

 This repository contains general SHE functions, classes and product definitions.
 Some important examples are:

-1. `SHE_frame_stack`,  a class that produces an instance of the image data, the background, flag, weight, and segmentation images and tools to extract postage stamps for object lists.
+1. `SHEFrameStack`,  a class that produces an instance of the image data, the background, flag, weight, and segmentation images and tools to extract postage stamps for object lists.
 2. the `.xml` product definition and `.fits` table definition code for all SHE data products and VIS, MER and other input data products.
 3. Pipeline configuration code.